Department of Obstetrics and Gynecology (Division of General Gynecology and Gynecologic Oncology)

 Grants

-Principal Investigator - Austrian BRCA‐associated metastatic breast cancer registry (2019)
+- Austrian hereditary breast and ovarian cancer registry (2024)

 Source of Funding: Pfizer, Research Grant